E. T. De Z Abeysekera: Ceylon Army

 He was promoted to the rank of Colonel on 21 March 1969 and served as commander, Task Force Anti Illicit Immigration from July 1970 to December 1971.
 With the onset of the 1971 Insurrection, he served as the Military Coordinating Officer to the Anuradhapura District, the Matara District and the Galle District.
 Promoted to brigadier, he served as the Brigade Commander of 1st Brigade Group Panagoda on 1 November 1972 serving till 1 January 1974.
 On 1 November 1973 he was appointed Chief of Staff of the Army from 1 November 1973, serving till his retirement on 2 May 1976.
 During this time he served as the acting Commandant of the Volunteer Force from 1 November 1973 to 21 July 1974.

 For wartime service in World War II, he had earned the Defence Medal (United Kingdom) (1944) and the War Medal 1939–1945 (1945), and for service in the Ceylon Army, he received the Ceylon Armed Services Long Service Medal (1949), the Ceylon Armed Services Inauguration Medal (1962) and the Sri Lanka Army 25th Anniversary Medal (1974).

 Later life

 Following his retirement he served as a member of the Association of Retired Flag Rank Officers (ARFRO).
-He passed away at his home Kirulapana on 13 August 2004.
+He died at his home Kirulapana on 13 August 2004.